e4s-project-exp/e4s-project-exp.github.io/about-new-site-features.md

 The redesigned E4S site establishes a foundation for **continuous ecosystem evolution**—where documentation, guidance, and community engagement evolve alongside the software.
 Future plans include tighter integration between the Guide Bot and the E4S documentation repositories, interactive attribute-driven product filtering, and expanded support for AI-enabled scientific workflows.

----

-© 2025 E4S Project, a Series of LF Projects, LLC.
-Supported by the U.S. Department of Energy, Office of Advanced Scientific Computing Research.